mcollu/scube/docs/source/sec_installation.rst

 This runs a demonstration of a series of typical wind turbine analyses and writes results into the ``scube\tests\output`` folder.
 In the miniforge prompt command window, the following should appear (multiple times, once for each analysis).

 N.B.
 Some WEIS "Warnings" may appear.
-There are not critical.
+They are not critical.

 .. code:: bash